Multivariate Analytic Combinatorics for Cost Constrained Channels: Multivariate Singularity Analysis

 \subsection{Singularity and Critical Point Analysis}

-The main challenge in proving \Cref{thm:fixed-length} is showing that the prerequisites of Propositions~\ref{prop:ACSVsmooth} and~\ref{prop:ACSVnonsmooth} are fulfilled.
+The main challenge in proving Theorem~\ref{thm:fixed-length} is showing that the prerequisites of Theorems~\ref{prop:ACSVsmooth} and~\ref{prop:ACSVnonsmooth} are fulfilled.
 We establish the necessary conditions through a careful study of the singularities of our generating functions